ru-rocker/gokit-playground/lorem-consul/README.md

-# lorem-metrics
+# lorem-consul
 This is simple service module.
 Only for showing the micro service with HTTP and return json.
 The purpose for this service is only generating lorem ipsum paragraph and return the payload.

-In this part I will demonstrate how to show your service metrics.
-I copied from `lorem-rate-limit`
+In this part I will demonstrate how to discover service by using consul.
+I copied from `lorem-metrics`

 I am fully using all three functions from the golorem library.